The distinguished surname Massi can be traced back to the ancient and beautiful region of Piedmont

 Massi Spelling Variations

 of this family name include: Mattei, Mattedi, Matteini, Matteis, Matteo, Matteolli, Matteoni, Matteotti, Matteucci, Matteuzzi, Mattussi, Mattuzzi, Mattouzzi, Mattevi, Mattia, Mattiassi, Mattiato, Mattiazzi, Mattiello, Mattioni, Mattiuzzi, Mattissi, Mattucci, Matussi and many more.

 Early Notables of the Massi family (pre 1700)

 Prominent among members of the family was Mattiolo Mattioli (died 1480), Italian author, professor of philosophy and medicine; Pietro Andrea Mattioli (1501-1577), Italian herbalist; and Ercole Antonio Mattioli (1640-1694), Italian minister; Lapo Mazzei, a humanist and public official in Prato in 1350.
-Luigi Mattei (died 1675) was an Italian military General...
-Another 114 words (8 lines of text) are included under the topic Early Massi Notables in all our PDF Extended History products and printed products wherever possible.
+Luigi Mattei (died 1675) was an Italian military General and Marquis de Belmonte.
+Vincenzo Matteucci was a renown military leader during the 16th century.
+Nicola Matteis was a prominent violinist, who published 3 books for the violin in 1672 and later...
+Another 82 words (6 lines of text) are included under the topic Early Massi Notables in all our PDF Extended History products and printed products wherever possible.